EnautMendi/Muskit/README.md

 <img src="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/images/architecture.png" width="500">

 # Extension
-Muskit is provided with two types of extensions.
+Muskit can be extended in two ways:
 - A light-weight extension mechanism, where one can specify new gates in the configuration file (QuantumGates.py).
 This file is read by Muskit to generate mutants.
 Any newly added gate in the file will be used by Muskit to generate mutants.
 - Second, one can checkout the code from GitHub and provide extensions to Muskit.